|

 travel through the waterways so processions are held from temples

-to the seashore or river.
 The celebration lasts for 9 days.
 Many

 devotees throng to the temples to offer prayers and follow a